rdkcentral/ThunderNanoServices/examples/TestUtility/TestUtilityPlugin.md

 <a name="method.runcrash"></a>
 ## *runcrash <sup>method</sup>*

-Runs a crash test command
+Runs a crash test command.

 ### Parameters